 Judge Fischer has dedicated himself to the practice of law for nearly 30 years.
-A graduate of Harvard Law School, he has been named to Best Lawyers in America, one of the Top 50 Lawyers in Cincinnati by Cincinnati Magazine, and one of the Top 100 Lawyers in Ohio.
+An honors graduate of Harvard Law School and Harvard College, he has been named to Best Lawyers in America, one of the Top 50 Lawyers in Cincinnati, and one of the Top 100 Lawyers in Ohio.
 He was routinely named to Ohio Super Lawyers.
-Judge Fischer was recently voted to be President-Elect of the Ohio State Bar Association, and will become its President on July 1, 2012.
+Judge Fischer was elected President of the Ohio State Bar Association, and served as same from 2012-2013.

 Judge Fischer began his legal career with a clerkship for U.S. District Court Judge William Bertelsman, and in 1987 he began working for the law firm of Keating Muething & Klekamp in the trial department.
 Just 4 years later, he became a partner at Keating Muething & Klekamp.